 - Endangered Johnson’s Tody-flycatcher (Poecilotriccus luluae)

 - Endangered Peruvian Night Monkey (Aotus miconax)

-- Endangered White-bellied Spider Monkey (Ateles belzebuth)
+- Endangered White-fronted Spider Monkey (Ateles belzebuth)

 - Vulnerable Spectacled Bear (Tremarctos ornatus)

 - Near Threatened Jaguar (Panthera onca)